The Two Children Problem

 Son Born on a Tuesday

-Now suppose you encounter a woman who says, “I have two children, and one is a son born on a Tuesday.”
+Now suppose you encounter a mother and son, whose family was selected at random from among all two-child families with at least one boy born on a Tuesday.
 What is the probability that her other child is a boy?

 Make the same assumptions as in the first problem, and also assume that births are equally likely on different days of the week.See Answer